PCSDA.org

 In 2013, Madrid graduated from Temple University (Philadelphia, Penn.) with a Master’s in Educational Leadership.
 Since then he has led as a principal, director of innovation and, in 2020, accepted the call to serve as an associate superintendent of education for Potomac.
 Madrid has presented on topics such as effective organizational leadership, developing school culture and data driven instruction.
 His mission is to develop leaders that will inspire young people to change the world.
 He is in love with his wife, Kailisha, and the proud father of their three beautiful children.

-Director of Special Education
+Associate, Special Education

 Office Ext.
 1203